hugogarnier/airbnb-reactnative/README.md

 ## Overview

 **Perfect to start an Airbnb Clone app.** 5 screens are availables : SignIn, SingUp, Home, Around Me and Profile.
-You'll find some components like Button Component to pass props and variant.
+You'll find some components like Button Component to pass props and some features like MapView and access to Gallery & Camera.
 No frameworks UI used.

 - **Easy to use** 🤘
 - **Made with Expo** ⚡